shailen/ng-darrrt-codelab/docs/step-1.md

   Here, it’s the `piratebadge.dart` file.
 - The `packages/browser/dart.js` script checks for native Dart support and either bootstraps the Dart VM or loads compiled JavaScript instead.
-- Dartium is a special build of the Chromium browser that has a Dart VM, so it can run Dart apps natively.

 #### piratebadge.dart